susam/devil/README.md

 Typing Commas
 -------------

-Devil makes the questionable choice of using the comma as its trigger key.
+Devil makes the questionable choice of using the comma as its activation key.
 As illustrated in the previous section, typing `, x , f` produces the same effect as typing `C-x C-f`.
 One might naturally wonder how then we are supposed to type literal commas.

 Most often when we edit text, we do not really type a comma in isolation.
 Often we immediately follow the comma with a space or a